Health

 How is Arkansas doing?

-In 2019, 20% of adults reported being smokers, down 7 percentage points from 2011, but 4 points above the national rate.
-That makes Arkansas 44th in the nation on this indicator, including the 50 states and Washington, D.C.
-Smoking rates were similar among men and women (22% and 19%, respectively), and among white and Black adults (at 21% and 22%, respectively).
-Rates were higher among multiracial, non-Hispanic adults (32%) and among American Indian or Alaskan Native, non-Hispanics, (30%) a small group in Arkansas.
+In 2022, 19% of adults reported being smokers, down 8 percentage points from 2011, but 5 points above the national rate.
+That makes Arkansas 50th in the nation on this indicator, including the 50 states and Washington, D.C.
+Smoking rates were higher among men (22%) than women (16%), and similar among White and Black adults (at 19% and 20%, respectively).
+Rates were higher among American Indian or Alaskan Native, non-Hispanics, (35%) a small group in Arkansas.
 In general, smoking rates have decreased modestly since 2011.

-Smoking rates varied greatly by county, with the highest rates in 2019 in Nevada and Poinsett counties (both at 27%).
+Smoking rates varied greatly by county in 2019, the latest year for which county comparable data was available.
+Rates were highest in Nevada and Poinsett counties (both at 27%).
 The lowest rates were in Sevier, Lee, and Little River counties, all at 13%.

 Notes about the data

-National data comes from a survey designed to collect scientific data on health risks and behaviors.
+National data comes from the Behavioral Risk Factor Surveillance Survey designed to collect scientific data on health risks and behaviors.

 Source: Centers for Disease Control and Prevention